June 2016 Mankato Area Foundation Assistive Technology Grant Project

 See the full episode below or click here >> to see highlights.

-SMILES Ramp Project is also ready to roll out in the beginning of May.
-With our Ramp Project, we can build permanent wood ramps or temporary metal ramps, depending on the consumer’s need and situation.
-In previous ramp building seasons, we have built ramps in Mankato, New Ulm, Gibbon, Kasota, St James, Fairmont, Winnebago, and St Peter just to name a few communities.
+SMILES Ramp Project is also ready to roll out.
+With our Ramp Project, we can build permanent wood ramps or temporary metal ramps, depending on the individual’s need and situation.

 Portable ramps are just that: portable.
 They are easily carried and can be set up by one person (6 foot ramp) or 2 person (longer, i.e. 12 foot ramp.)
 Portable ramps are available to rent; call ahead to reserve one for your family need or event.